 My first book is English Alliterative Verse: Poetic Tradition and Literary History (Cambridge University Press, 2016).
 I am presently at work on a second book, about English meter and the division of history into medieval and modern periods.
 With Irina Dumitrescu, I am editing a collection of essays entitled Early English Poetics and the History of Style (under contract at Medieval Institute Press).
 I am part of a team producing an edition of a miscellaneous manuscript book from East Anglia.
 With Alastair Bennett and Katharine Breen, I edit the Yearbook of Langland Studies.
 My writing on literature and politics appears in The Atlantic and the Times Literary Supplement.

 At Boston College, I teach in the fields of medieval literature and poetics: usually both at once.
 In collaboration with my students, I am building an interactive digital map of Chaucer’s Canterbury Tales.
 I am also a poet, and my poems appear in several print and digital journals.

-Originally from Greenport, New York, I received a B.A. in English and Classical Civilization from Wesleyan University and a Ph.D. in English from Yale University.
+Originally from Greenport, New York, I spent nine years in Connecticut during college and graduate school.
 I live in Brookline, Massachusetts with my wife.